felipevegaaraujo/felipevegaaraujo/README.md

 Hi 👋 my name is Felipe
 ============================

-Engineering Manager | UX Consultant
+Director of Engineering | UX Consultant | AI Advocate
 -----------------------------------

 I've been playing with computers since 1997 💻